Lie algebra configuration pairing: Introduction

 Section~\ref{S:graphs} is motivated by the presentation of Lie coalgebras via preLie coalgebras given at the end of Section~\ref{S:prelie}.
-This presentation is simplified by replacing preLie algebras by graph algebras.
 A theory analogous to the previous sections holds for graph algebras.
-Proofs in this realm are very simple.
-Furthermore the structures presented in Sections~\ref{S:ass} and \ref{S:prelie} are all induced by graph algebra structures via quotient maps to preLie algebras and associative algebras.
+Moving from preLie to graphs enlarges the number of generators in the resulting presentation of Lie coalgebras, but greatly simplifies the set of relations.
+A simpler presentation of Lie coalgebras leads to greatly streamlined proofs.
+In fact, we leave the final step of the proofs of a few propositions in sections~\ref{S:ass} and \ref{S:prelie} until section~\ref{S:graphs}, when they become simple observations of structure induced from graph algebras via quotient maps to preLie algebras and associative algebras.

-In the appendix we give operad-level constructions and proofs.
+In the Appendix~\ref{A:operad} we give a few operad-level constructions and proofs.
 We also give a description of the full graph algebra and coalgebra structure, which we omit from Section~\ref{S:graphs} for simplicity.
+Appendix~\ref{A:coalg} gives short proofs of a few basic coalgebra lemmas for the benefit of neophyte readers.

 Throughout, we will assume that our algebras have underlying $k$-vector spaces.
 In particular, we make frequent use of the free algebra maps from $k$-vector spaces to algebras.
 For brevity, we write $\otimes$ for $\otimes_k$.
 In remarks, we discus interpretations of definitions and propositions, given a chosen basis $B = \{b_i\}_{i\in I}$ of a $k$-vector space $V$.
+Furthermore, in the interest of all constructions naturally connecting to Lie algebras, all of our algebras and coalgebras will be without unit and counit.

-I would like to acknowledge support from the Workshop on Operads in Homotopy Theory in Lille, August 23-28, and the Istanbul Attaturk Airport.
-This paper is based on the notes of a talk which was concieved, developed, and given all during the course of the week-long Workshop on Operads in Homotopy Theory in Lille.
-The bulk of this was typed while sitting on the floor of the Istanbul Attaturk Airport, where I was stuck overnight on my trip home.
+The genesis of this paper was notes of a talk concieved, developed, and given all during the course of the week-long Workshop on Operads in Homotopy Theory (2010) in Lille.
+In the intervening time many elements have been cleaned and refined.